 Be Careful on the Metro

 Pickpockets are common.
 But guess what?
 So is other sleazy stuff.
 I filled up my BakiKart with a little bit of credit and went to the turnstiles to get to the Metro escalators.
 Some middle-aged lady pushed me out of the way after my card read green and went through herself on my credit.
 I was right next to the officer watching and he just stared at me with dead eyes like this kind of thing happens a lot.
 Nevertheless, that was the moment I made the decision to leave Baku early.
+I was actually on my way to buy a plane ticket to Nakhchivan when this occurred.
 The metro does not cost a lot of money, but if you visit Baku, just be cautious and aware of your surroundings.

 Businesses Open Later